benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	python tree_shrink_wrapper.py <input directory> <tree file extension> <quantile>

 It outputs the tips that were trimmed in the file .txt and the trimmed trees in the files .tt.
 You would need to test different quantiles to see which one fit better your data.
+Make sure you open the tree file to check whether TreeShrink removes your outgroups.

 ##### These are you final homologs trees.
 If you want to repeat the tree inference, masking, and trimming or just re-infer homologs trees without removed tips, write fasta files from trimmed trees.